IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Exclusive arrangement clauses: Some agencies push for exclusivity on a requisition.
 This limits your options if they underperform.
 Contingency engagements should generally be non-exclusive unless you're in a retained arrangement.

-Invoice line items to verify: Confirm that background check fees, drug screen costs, and onboarding fees are either included in the markup or disclosed separately upfront.
+Invoice line items to verify: Confirm that background check fees, drug screen costs, and onboarding fees are either included in the engagement rate or disclosed separately upfront.
 Surprise line items after placement are a red flag.

 Warning: Always request a copy of the agency's Master Service Agreement before your first placement.
 Verbal assurances about fee caps and conversion terms are not enforceable.
 Get it in writing.

-Las Vegas IT Salary Benchmarks: Why Local Market Intelligence Matters
+Why Local Market Intelligence Matters for Las Vegas IT Hiring

-These premiums affect your agency fee calculation on direct hire placements directly, since fees are percentage-based.
-They also affect time-to-fill if you post below market rate.
-An agency with active pipelines in Las Vegas gaming and tech knows what candidates expect — and won't waste your time presenting people who are going to decline an under-market offer before the ink dries.
+An agency with active pipelines in Las Vegas gaming and tech knows what candidates expect, and won't waste your time presenting people who are going to decline an under-market offer before the ink dries.
+That market intelligence is a core part of what a local staffing agency delivers beyond sourcing alone.

 How to Measure Staffing Agency ROI and Set Accountability SLAs